grantemsley/MultiPoolMiner/README.md

 ## REPORTING AND MONITORING
 ##### TERMS AND CONDITIONS & PRIVACY POLICY

 ###### By enabling the Monitoring Service by setting the *-MinerStatusURL* to point to *https://multipoolminer.io/monitor/miner.php* as described in the **Command Line Options** section, you agree that the https://multipoolminer.io website can store relevant information about your mining rig(s) in its database that is directly accessible by anyone accessing the https://multipoolminer.io/monitor webpage with the corresponding wallet address (your BTC address set with the *-wallet* parameter, alternatively you can use *-minerstatuskey* parameter).
-The following data is stored for each mining machine (rig) and overwritten in the database in each script-cycle determined by the *-interval* parameter:
+The following data is stored for each mining machine (rig) and overwritten in the database in each script-cycle determined by the *-interval* parameter.

 ###### **BTC address:** all data is stored under and identified by the Bitcoin address set with the -wallet command
 ###### **WorkerName:** the name of the worker you set using the -workername command, also used for sorting